MelbourneDeveloper/ioc_container/README.md

 ## As a Service Locator
 You can use an `IocContainer` as a service locator in Flutter and Dart.
 Just put an instance in a global space and use it to get your dependencies anywhere with scoping.

 _Note: there are many ways to avoid declaring the container globally.
-You should weigh up your options make sure that declaring the container globally is the right choice for your app_.
+You should weigh up your options and make sure that declaring the container globally is the right choice for your app_.

 ```dart
 late final IocContainer container;